 Rescue Named vs Concurrent Licensing

-Rescue allows for 2 distinct licensing models, each designed with specific use cases in mind.
+Rescue allows for two distinct licensing models, each designed with specific use cases in mind.
 By default, a Rescue account uses a named license convention, but it is also possible to set up concurrent licensing.

 Each technician is assigned their own license, meaning the number of purchased licenses corresponds to the total number of technicians that can exist in an enabled status within the Rescue Admin Center for the given account.